Staying fit and well

 If you get sick or need ongoing medical treatment, the last

-thing you should worry about is how to pay the bills.
+thing you want to worry about is how to pay the bills.
 Private

 health insurance can help reduce the cost of hospital fees and

-other expenses, so you can focus all your energies on getting
+other expenses, so you can focus on getting better.

 Why private health insurance